 The value of a tax return doesn't end on April 15.
 You'll need to provide this document to get a mortgage, apply for student loans and to check the status of your refund on the Internal Revenue Service's "Where's My Refund?" web page.
-Generally, the IRS can audit you for three years after a filing date, and in some cases even longer, so guard your return copies and support documents just in case.
-The IRS can audit you as many years back as they would like if it suspects fraud, so keeping tax returns and supporting documents for at least seven to 10 years puts you on the safe side.
+Generally, the IRS can audit you for three years after a filing date, and in some cases even longer, so hold onto your return copies and support documents just in case.
+The IRS can audit you as many years back as they would like if it suspects fraud, so keeping tax returns and supporting documents for at least seven to 10 years can put you on the safe side.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.